 When designing her new office, Jen of Tatertots and Jello knew she wanted a wood bead chandelier to be the focal point.
-The one she had been eyeing cost up to $2,000, but Jen was able to make her own bigger chandy for about $250.
+The one she had been eyeing cost in upwards of $2,000, but Jen was able to make her own bigger chandy for about $250.

 Jen was inspired by the Anteriors Home Maurice 8 Light Iron/Wood Chandelier available from Wayfair.

 Go to Tatertots & Jello for Jen’s detailed tutorial for how she made her own wood bead chandelier.